AxisCommunications/docker-acap/README.md

 The Docker ACAP provides the means to run a Docker daemon on an Axis device, thereby making it possible to deploy and run Docker containers on it.
-When started the daemon will run in rootless mode, i.e. the user owning the daemon process will not be root, and in extension, the containers will not have root access to the host system.
+When started the daemon will run in rootless mode, i.e. the user owning the daemon process will not be root, and by extension, the containers will not have root access to the host system.
 See [Rootless Mode][docker-rootless-mode] on Docker.com for details.
 That page also contains known limitations when running rootless Docker.